 [si_guide_block id="86160" title="Download our Free Resource – 10 common website customer experience mistakes" description="This guide reveals examples of poor website design from different sectors which are commonly seen, but best avoided."/]

-Not so long ago, the need or want for a product meant we were supposed to drive miles to get to a brick and mortar store in order to spend hours looking for the desired product.…
+Not so long ago, the need or want for a product meant we were supposed to drive miles to get to a brick and mortar store to spend hours looking for the desired product.
+From test driving…

 Chart of the Week: 87% of marketing, CX and analytics professionals say good CX is important but only 24% are performing highly at delivering it

 Offering a good customer experience (CX) can increase conversion, create return customers and turn consumers into brand advocates, all of which benefit your brand.
 It’s no surprise then that 87% of CX, marketing and analytics professionals say that customer experience is very or extremely important to their organization.

 According to Pointillist’s new research, only 2% of respondents said that it is not important (with 11% saying it is somewhat important), highlighting the need to make CX a focus of your business and marketing plans over the next 12 months.

 [si_guide_block id="86160" title="Read our Free Resource – 10 common website customer experience mistakes" description="This guide reveals examples of poor website design from different…